amichlee/stanford_website/index.md

 ## Recent News

-* One paper submitted to IROS 2021
+* [March 2021] One paper submitted to IROS 2021

-* Two paper accepted in ICRA 2021
+* [March 2021] Two paper accepted in ICRA 2021
+* [March 2021] Invited Talk at UPenn MEAM Seminar
+* [January 2021] Invited Talk at Google Robotics
+* [December 2020] Invited Talk at NVIDIA Research

-* I will be speaking on the panel at the NeurIPS 2020 [Object Representatons for Learning and Reasoning Workshop](https://orlrworkshop.github.io/index.html)
+* [December 2020] I was invited to speak on the panel at the NeurIPS 2020 [Object Representatons for Learning and Reasoning Workshop](https://orlrworkshop.github.io/index.html)